-I reserve the right to give pop quizzes if I feel that students are not completing their daily reading assignments satisfactorily.
+I reserve the right to give unannounced pop quizzes at any point in the semester.
 If you miss a quiz, you cannot make it up.
 Pop quiz points fold into your class participation points; simply put, if you don't come prepared to class, haven't read all your assigned materials and are unable/unwilling to take part in active, robust discussion, you are not participating adequately.
 Attendance and class participation constitutes 15% of your final course grade.